 Please upload copies of supporting documentation when submitting your MSc application (including full degree transcripts, CV and supporting statement).
 See 'Frequently asked Questions' for further details on documents and tuition fees.
-We advise applications are submitted in time to fulfill all academic and financial requirements by end of July 2014.
+We advise applications are submitted in time to fulfil all academic and financial requirements by end of July 2016.

 Environmental Health Sciences